MathieuDavidd/BBSSS_sage/README.md

 Black Box Secret Sharing Scheme proposed by Ronald Cramer and Chaoping Xing.
 Blackbox secret sharing revisited: A coding-theoretic approach with application to expansionless near-threshold schemes.
 Cryptology ePrint Archive, Paper 2019/1134, 2019. https://eprint.iacr.org/2019/1134.

 This partial implementation has been done during a two month internship at Laboratoire Jean Kuntzman, UGA.
-The implementation cover only the threshold secret sharing scheme based on Reed-Solomon codes.
+The implementation covers only the threshold secret sharing scheme based on Reed-Solomon codes.

 # Interface
 The interface provided here is located in the msp_interface.sage file.
 The interface gives 3 main methods :